Radio aids – optimising listening opportunities - view as single page

 Ian Noon (NDCS) refers to this research in his article on Radio Aids in the Early Years, in the May 2018 BATOD Magazine.
 He also reports on the work of the NDCS to widen availability of radio aids in the early years.

-The aim is to ensure that all CYP and especially those who may have a temporary or permanent hearing loss, can listen and learn effectively in their educational setting.
-How intelligible speech is to a CYP will depend on the how background noise can be reduced or eliminated and the acoustic quality of the educational setting, ie how much sound reverberates (or echoes) around the room.
-The greater the reverberation, the less CYP will be able to hear the person speaking.
+The aim is to ensure that all CYP and especially those who may have a temporary or permanent deafness and those with auditory processing/listening in noise challenges can listen and learn effectively in their educational setting.
+How intelligible speech is to a CYP will depend on how background noise can be reduced or eliminated and the acoustic quality of the educational setting, ie how much sound reverberates (or echoes) around the room.
+The greater the reverberation, the less the CYP will be able to hear the person speaking.
 Speech intelligibility will also depend how teaching styles are changed to the listening requirements of CYP.

 Soundfield systems can be used in the classroom, as a benefit to all children listening in noisy situations.
 Radio aids can be connected to a Soundfield system to further enhance speech intelligibility of the deaf CYP.

-There are some CYP who do not have a measurable hearing loss, but find listening to and processing information difficult.
-Radio aids can be a useful tool for these CYP.
+There are some CYP who do not have a measurable level of deafness but find listening to and processing information difficult.
+Assistive listening technology can be a useful tool for these CYP.
 The research below gives examples.

 This video shows how hearing aids and a radio aid helped a girl with auditory neuropathy